 The compact historic center of this former Roman stronghold is embraced by a deep curve in the Adige River.
 Dominating its heart is the remarkable well-preserved first-century Roman arena, scene of the world-renowned summer opera festival.

 In AD 79, Mt.
 Vesuvius erupted violently and suddenly, engulfing the thriving Roman city of Pompeii and encasing it for more than a millennium in six meters of ash and pumice-stone.
-The city remained frozen in time until excavations that began in the 18th century uncovered more than half of its buildings and public spaces.

 The island of Sicily